 Film Grain – Disabled

-The Film Grain feature essentially allows you to enable a grainy filter above the display of the game which adds a cinematic effect to the experience.
-But most gamers tend to keep it off and we agree with that as we’d rather prefer a sharp image quality rather than have it layered with an annoying display filter.
+The Film Grain feature essentially allows you to enable a grainy filter above the display of the game, which adds a cinematic effect to the experience.
+But most gamers tend to keep it off, and we agree with that, as we’d rather have a sharp image quality than have it layered with an annoying display filter.

 Upscaling – AMD FSR 2

-In today’s modern age of gaming, both Nvidia and AMD have cooked up their own upscaling technologies for gamers to use which can greatly help you improve your overall performance in video games.
-Nvidia has hand-crafted their DLSS upscaling technology which is found within their top-of-the-line RTX Graphics Cards.
+In today’s modern age of gaming, both Nvidia and AMD have developed their own upscaling technologies for gamers to use, which can greatly help improve your overall performance in video games.
+Nvidia has hand-crafted their DLSS upscaling technology, which is found within their top-of-the-line RTX Graphics Cards.

 Meanwhile, the AMD FSR upscaling can be used with almost any type of GPU as it is considered to improve your performance across the board, and it is generally considered one of the best Rendering APIs for lower-end GPUs.
 It also boosts your framerate without sacrificing too much of the image quality with the right setting.